ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/5-collect.md

 ---

 ## Collect data from the Profiler
-In this section we will collect data from the Profiler that can be used later in the Profile Analyzer.
+In this section, we will collect data from the Profiler that can be used later in the Profile Analyzer.
 You will record data from two different versions of the collision sample; unoptimized (or plain) and optimized (using Neon).
-Later you will load the data into the Analyzer to visualize and compare the datasets.
+Later on you will load the data into the Analyzer to visualize and compare the datasets.

 Our sample app works best on Android when in landscape orientation.
-So turn your device to landscape orientation.
 Information will be displayed in the bottom right.

 ### Collect data from unoptimized version
 You will now collect some data from the unoptimized version of the code.
-To do this you will save the data from the two builds first, and then later load the data into the Analyzer to visualize and compare the two data sets.
+To do this, save the data from the two builds first and then later load the data into the Analyzer to visualize, and compare the two data sets.

 1. Open the script _Assets/BurstNeonCollisions/Scripts/CollisionCalculationScript.cs_.